eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 1. What the geologic time scale is.
 2. How it divides the Earth's history.
 3. The four eons.
-4. The four eras of the Archean eon.

 Let's begin with the simplest flashcards, the definition of the GTS: